Common Noun & Proper Noun

 He eats an apple daily.

 In the above sentence, the noun ‘apple’ is a common noun.
 It simply represents apple as a unit of a group of common things (apples).
-We all know that an apple is a common fruit and can be referred to as a common noun.
-In the above sentence, the noun ‘apple’ refers to a common apple which means it can be any apple and not some specific apple.
+As, we all know that an apple is a common fruit and can be referred to as a common noun.

 Example 2.